didaquis/boilerplate-frontend-react-graphql-apollo/README.md

 If you prefer, you can use one of these boilerplates without using the other!
 Feel free to explore ideas like develop your own backend in PHP or your frontend in Angular, for example.

-### 🎁 What it's included on the backend boilerplate?
+### 🎁 What it's included on the frontend boilerplate?
 Technologies used are: React + GraphQL + Apollo + Bootstrap 4

 **✨ These are some of the highlights:**